 Growing as a Human Being

 Reading many different types of stories with vastly different situations and characters gives your child the opportunity to safely identify with the people in the stories.
 Kids are able to imagine themselves in places and situations that they may never have otherwise known.
-It gives them new ways of thinking, new options in handling life and gives them real skill sets that they can practice in the real world.
+It gives them new ways of thinking, new options in handling life and gives them skill sets that they can practice in the real world.
 (So give kids stories and characters that are worth looking up to and who have strong values.)

 Comprehension is a Huge Takeaway